 - Complete 8 hours of community service for each semester, including the summer before beginning college.
 Check with tnAchieves for community service options.
 Complete hours for Fall semester before July 1 each year and for Spring semester before December 1 each year.
 (Summer semester community hours are due before April 1, if the student plans to attend during the summer semester.)

 - Apply to DSCC and complete all admissions requirements.

 - Complete Financial Aid Verification, if applicable.

-Students can request a leave of absence for non-continuous enrollment.
-Requests for a leave of absence need to be submitted by the appeal priority deadlines of July 1 for fall, December 1 for spring, and May 1 for summer semesters.
+Requests for a leave of absence need to be submitted by the appeal priority dates of July 15 for fall, December 1 for spring, and May 1 for summer semesters.
 To complete a leave of absence request, complete the TN Promise appeal form.